Purchasing an extended warranty has three steps:

 We’ll focus on steps two and three in this article.

 Extended warranties fall into three main categories: powertrain, stated-component, and exclusionary.
 Each kind of extended warranty or service contract has different eligibility requirements and a different level of coverage.
+If you are unsure of what a car warranty or extended warranty is in general, check out our complete guide to car warranties for a simple run-down.

 There may be some slight variability company to company in eligibility requirements and specific coverage.
 However, the general coverage offered by each kind of warranty will be about the same.